RAK7437/RAK7437C LoRaWAN Configuration

 Built-In Network Server

-This section explains how to configure your WisGate gateway to operate in Built-in Network Server (LNS) mode, enabling local LoRaWAN packet processing and device management.
+This section explains how to configure your WisGate gateway to operate in Built-in Network Server (LNS) mode, allowing for local LoRaWAN packet processing and device management.

 Set the Gateway Work Mode